This is the main way men’s and women’s resumes are different

 Information Technology

-Male: php, c, software, Linux, c++, computer, have, developer, engineer, network
+Male: PHP, C, software, Linux, C++, computer, have, developer, engineer, network

 Female: volunteer, event, assistant, organize, analyze, plan, student, social, conduct, excel